Marie Lohr: Biography

 Marie Löhr was born in Sydney, New South Wales, to Lewis J. Löhr, treasurer of the Melbourne opera house, and his wife, the English actress Kate Bishop (1848–1923).
 Her maternal uncle Alfred Bishop and her godparents, William and Madge Kendal, were also actors.
-She married Anthony Leyland Prinsep, a theatrical producer, at St-Martin-in-the-Fields in 1912.
+She moved with her mother to England in 1898 and began to act as a child.
+Lohr married Anthony Leyland Prinsep, a theatrical producer, at St-Martin-in-the-Fields in 1912.
 They divorced in 1928.
-They had one child.
-On the death of Dame Madge Kendal in 1935, Lohr inherited their property at Filey.
+On the death of Madge Kendal in 1935, Lohr inherited the Kendals' property at Filey.

 Lohr died at the age of 84, and was buried in the Brompton Cemetery in west London.

 Career

 Lohr's first stage appearance was in Sydney, aged four, in The World Against Her.
 Her London debut (after the family's move to Britain), was at age ten, in Shockheaded Peter as well as The Man Who Stole the Castle.
 (Shockheaded Peter starred Lohr's mother and George Grossmith Jr., and was produced at the Garrick Theatre in 1900.)
 The run was curtailed by the death of Queen Victoria, and brought back in 1901, a critic commented "one little actress, 'A Child', represented by Miss Marie Lohr, I think, being particularly good".
 Her subsequent stage career was: